okulkarni573/cse15l-lab-reports/lab-report-1-week-2.md

 2. On the client: run `ssh-keygen`.
 You will be asked to enter a file to save the key (but there is a default option which should hopefully work fine) and to enter a passphrase.
 If you don't enter a passphrase, you will no longer need a password to log into the SSH server.
 When completed, this process should tell you where the public and private keys have been stored, the key fingerprint, and the key randomart.
 3. If you are on windows, follow the extra steps [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) that have to do with `ssh-add`.
 These steps will help you securely store the private key.
 ![Image](Step_5.png)
 4. Copy the public key (id_rsa.pub file) to the ssh directory of your account on the server.
 Example: `scp ~/.ssh/id_rsa.pub cs15lwi22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
-I had to make the ".ssh" directory first.
+I had to make the `.ssh` directory first.
 Personally, I also set the ownership and permissions on those directories and the key to try and make them a little more secure (`chmod 700 ~/.ssh`, `chmod 600 ~/.ssh/authorized_keys` for perms).
 If you selected for an empty passphrase in part 2, you should be able to login without a password now!

 ## Step 6: Optimizing Remote Running
 1. You can run commands over ssh while logging in by putting the commands in quotes.
 Multiple commands can be separated by semicolons.
 It should look like this: `ssh username@server "[command]; [command]; [command]"`.
 2. The following can be done to run a file remotely, then:
 ![Image](Step_6.png)
+3. I was able to bring the keystrokes down to around .
+The way I did this is to use a template for both scp and ssh.
+First, use this template for scp, then replace the file with your file by entering the first 3 or so digits and pressing tab (+4): `scp Hello.java cs15lwi22zz@ieng6.ucsd.edu:~/`.
+Copying adds (+6) more keystrokes [2 mouse clicks and ctrl + c and ctrl+v].
+Then, use `ssh cs15lwi22zz@ieng6.ucsd.edu "javac hello.java; java hello"`.
+For copying, (+6), and for replacements of files, (+4), (+4).
+This brings the total to 24 keystrokes.